 Worries about money are a common source of stress for everyone, so it makes sense to get help to organise this side of your life.

-Talk to your Centrelink Advisor or Social Worker, and attempt to build up a good relationship with them.
+Talk to a Centrelink Advisor or Social Worker, and attempt to build up a good relationship with them.
 Try to get the best advice and support you can on benefits, community support and help in getting back to work or study.

 Recognising warning signs can help avoid a crisis situation, but it’s not always possible to do this.
 It may be that when you feel suicidal you hide these feelings, so that others don’t realise.
 Sometimes you may not realise how unwell you are.
 That’s why it’s a good idea to discuss preparing a crisis plan beforehand with a trusted person.